2lambda123/s0md3v-ReconDog/README.md

 If you just want to print the targets, don't use the **-c** option.\
 Also, it doesn't matter what kind of output the other program generates, Recon Dog uses regular expressions to find targets which makes it easy to integrate will literally every tool.
-There are two switchs available:
+There are two switches available:
 ```
 --domains    extract domains from STDIN
---ips        extract ip addresses from STDIN
+--ips        extract IP addresses from STDIN
 ```

 ### Contribution & License
-You can contribute in following ways:
+You can contribute in the following ways:

 - Report bugs
 - Develop plugins
 - Give suggestions to make it better
 - Fix issues & submit a pull request

 Do you want to have a conversation in private?
-Hit me up on [my twitter](https://twitter.com/s0md3v), inbox is open :) \
+Hit me up on [my twitter](https://twitter.com/s0md3v), the inbox is open :) \
 Recon Dog is licensed under **Apache 2.0 License**.